-Securing modern-day production systems is complex and requires a variety of measures—from secure coding practices and security testing to network protection and vulnerability scanning.
-Scaling these solutions to keep pace with the speed of development teams can be difficult, resulting in sprawling workflows and disparate sets of tooling.
-Datadog Application Security Management helps DevOps and security teams centralize and streamline application security, leveraging Datadog’s distributed tracing to track suspicious requests, visualize the full scope of an attack, and show which parts of the code are being targeted.
+Securing modern-day production systems is complex and requires a variety of measures—from secure coding practices and security testing to web application firewall (WAF) protection, threat detection, and vulnerability scanning.
+When securing distributed, cloud-hosted applications with ephemeral hosts, traditional solutions for these measures can be painful to deploy and maintain, prone to false positives, and unable to provide zero-day coverage.
+Datadog Application Security Management helps DevOps and security teams centralize and streamline application security.
+ASM leverages Datadog’s distributed tracing to provide security coverage below the network level and with rich application context.
+By using ASM, security engineers and other analysts can track suspicious requests, visualize the full scope of attacks, and see which parts of the code are being targeted.

 - Block attackers to thwart or limit the scope of a breach

 - Get code-level context about an attack to avoid false-positive blocking

 - Block attack attempts with the In-App WAF